kayjan/bigtree/README.md

 7. **Exporting Tree**
    1. Print to console
    2. Export to *pandas DataFrame*, *dictionary*, or *nested dictionary*
-   3. Export tree or DAG to dot (can save to .dot, .png, .jpeg files)
+   3. Export tree to dot (can save to .dot, .png, .jpeg files)
 8. **Workflows**
    1. Sample workflows for tree demonstration!

+For Directed Acyclic Graph (DAG), there are 3 main components.

+1. **Node**
+   1. ``DAGNode``, extendable class for constructing Directed Acyclic Graph (DAG)
+2. **Constructing DAG**
+   1. From *list*, containing tuple of parent-child
+   2. From *pandas DataFrame*
+   3. Add nodes to existing tree using list
+   4. Add nodes and attributes to existing DAG tree using pandas DataFrame
+3. **Exporting Tree**
+   1. Export DAG to dot (can save to .dot, .png, .jpeg files)

 ## Installation